acrolinx/acrolinx-coding-guidance/topics/configuration.md

    Keep in mind that the version differs in each Acrolinx Platform version.
 2. The integration is internally developed and only for your company: the Acrolinx URL can be hard-coded.
 3. A web server delivers the integration.
 The web server also acts as proxy to the Acrolinx Platform.
-   In this case, a relative Acrolinx URL can be used, and the server configuration is done at server side.
+   In this case, a relative Acrolinx URL can be used, and the server configuration is done at the server side.
 4. A software distribution system rolls out the integration.
    In this case, the Acrolinx URL might be set by the roll-out mechanism.